Most divorces are filed in January, leading the month to be dubbed “National Divorce Month”

 Children have a tendency to blame themselves when a parental relationship goes awry.
 Obviously your divorce is not your children’s fault, but how do you let them know that?
 Cathy says to emphasize this fact early and often.
 Tell them often how loved they are and reiterate that mommy and daddy both love them the same as always.

 Some children may express a desire to talk to someone.
 A professional may be the right call, especially if they are demonstrating difficulty adjusting to the change or if the divorce is particularly messy or complicated.
 An outside grownup skilled at helping adolescents process their feelings could make a big difference in your child’s life.
 Children from divorced homes are more likely to have psychological problems than children who lose a parent to death.
+You may want to discuss how best to go about helping your child with this.
+Some parents may ask their attorney’s how this can be done through the proper channels, whether you have a family law attorney in jacksonville florida or one in Texas, there are different ways in which this can be handled and they may be able to shed some light in this area.

 Divorce By the Numbers